KaidenWilliams/startup/README.md

 .style.left, .style.right, .style.top and.style.bottom used to choose position of something on screen.

 I don't know if I should use classes while using Javascript, but I have items I want to group together but don't know how to.

+Simon Service:

+I have a better understanding of what an API is now, my understanding is that it's just any interface that you can use to access data from another website.
+You don't really get to understand what's happening, but you can make a request to an API and get information from it.

+It seems that package.JSON and package-lock.JSON are automatically generated, but I could not figure out how to make them generate so I had to copy and paste them.

+I encountered error 502 when I initially tried accessing my website becuase of my file structure, the computer got mad that I did not put everything into public which I don't really understand why, maybe because deploy.Service is looking for public when it runs.

+I need to understand what gitignore does better.

+It makes more sense to use async functions when using services, it can take a while to get data and it would suck for that to be the limiting factor in how fast your website loaded.